How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 It might seem a bit too obvious.
-In fact, it is damn obvious.
+It is damn obvious.
 Sometimes the obvious works.

 It is simple, if you want to find out why your toddler is screaming, then why don’t you ask them?

 Sure, it might not get you anywhere.
-You might get nothing back, or you might get a small pause, followed by a louder scream… but you have to ask.
+You might get nothing back or a slight pause, followed by a louder scream, but you have to ask.

 Oh, and when you ask, make sure you do it nicely.
 Don’t shout back, don’t act angry.
-Keep calm, and ask them.
+Instead, keep calm, and ask them.

 Work On Communication

 Your toddler is not the best communicator.
-My son could bearly string a sentence together when he went through the screaming phase.
-I am certain that his lack of communicative abilities lead him to scream when he didn’t know the right words to use!
+My son could not string a sentence together when he went through the screaming phase.
+I am sure that his lack of communicative abilities led him to scream when he didn’t know the right words to use!